Icy Health

 1. Alzheimer’s Disease:

 Alzheimer’s disease is a progressive neurological condition that causes brain cells to shrink and die.
-It is the most common cause of dementia that leads to the continuous decline of behaviour and social skills and affects the person’s ability to keep functioning.
+It is the most common cause of dementia which leads to the continuous decline of behaviour and social skills and affects the person’s ability to keep functioning.

 Memory loss and confusion are more common symptoms of this disease.
 Brain cells degenerate and die eventually, destroying memory and leading to other mental conditions.
 Medication and management can help, but the condition can’t be cured.